My Experience Of HR Conclave – IIM Ranchi

 “When you have a hammer, every problem looks like a nail”, said one of the esteemed guest speakers.

 The words struck a chord in the head and left me for deep retrospection of instances in life wherein my mind was blocked by a single perspective to fit my mental model and how I had overlooked the broader aspects of the situation.
 The case is not so different in the business world.
 This brings the need for System Approach.
 And the topic of the conclave was System approach to HR, to account for the holistic view of the organization.

 Performance = f ( ability, motivation, opportunity )

 The next few hours unfolded the explanation of this amazing synergy of subsystems vis-a-vis the three pillars of System approach, namely ability enhancement system, motivation enhancement system, and opportunity enhancement system to the overall growth and development of the organization.

-The striking difference in the motivated employees is that they always – say, stay, strive and put discretionary efforts, said Mr. Ramaswamy V, Chief Manager- Compensation and Benefits,AJIO.com.
+The striking differences in the motivated employees are that they always – say, stay, strive and put discretionary efforts, said Mr Ramaswamy V, Chief Manager – Compensation and Benefits,AJIO.com.
 And my mind was already correlating the concept to the classroom experience.
 He stressed on the distinct strengths, and likewise, weaknesses of different generations such as GenX, millennials and GenY, making them better able to tackle some responsibilities but less effective in other respects.
 I learned that as the workplace demographics continue to shift, the workplace practices, motivators provided to the employees have to shift as well.
 I liked the analogy of comparison of business models of GE and UBER as an early signal to brace myself for the 3rd industrial revolution.